 Muslin

 Muslin is a type of cloth used in cheesemaking for various purposes.
-It is often used to wrap soft cheeses, allowing them to breathe and develop flavours during the aging process.
+It is often used to wrap soft cheeses, allowing them to breathe and develop flavours during the ageing process.
 Muslin can also be used for draining whey from curds or lining cheese moulds to shape certain cheese varieties.

 N